Ipstenu/varnish-http-purge/readme.txt

 2. Go to Varnish -> Settings and enable debug mode for 24 hours at a time

+Personally I recommend you _only_ use the define if you're developing on a separate site for an extended period of time.
+If you put that on your production site, you will slow your site down and lose all the benefits of caching in the first place.

 = Why don't I have access to turn off caching? =

 Due to the damage this can cause a site, access is limited to admins only.
 In the case of a multisite network, only <em>Network Admins</em> can disable caching.

 = Why are some pages still cached when I disable caching? =

 The plugin isn't doing the caching so your server will actually continue to cache content.
-That means files that exist outside of WordPress (like CSS or images) will still be cached and may serve cached content.
+That means files that exist outside of WordPress (like CSS or images) will still be cached and _may_ serve cached content.
+The plugin does its best to add a No Cache parameter to javascript and CSS, however if a theme or plugin _doesn't_ use proper WordPress enqueues, then their content will be shown cached.

 = How can I tell if everything's caching? =